zeeshanarshad/legendaryfreelancer/README.md

 ## 💬 Final Reminder

-> “Live by Deen.
+> “Live with Emaan.
 Earn with Ikhlaas.
-Lead with Taqwa.
+Lead with TAQWA.
 Become the freelancer Allah wants you to be.”
 > — **Legendary Freelancer Initiative**

 ---